ergest/sql_patterns/Book/chap3.md

 ;
  ```

-*Note: In many databases views are considered like CTEs so they count towards the maximum level of nesting.
-That is if you call a view from inside a CTE, that's two levels of nesting and if you then join that CTE in another CTE that's three levels of nesting.
-They has a hard limitation on how deep nesting can go beyond which you can no longer run your query.
-At that point, perhaps the view is best materialized into a table.

-So far we've talked about how to optimize queries so they're easy to read, write, understand and maintain.
-In the next chapter we tackle patterns regarding query performance.

-In this chapter we're going to see how **modularity**, one of the most important system design principles applies to SQL.
-You will learn how to compose queries as a series of independent, simple "modules" whether they are CTEs, views, user defined functions (UDFs) and so on.
 #### User Defined Functions (UDFs)
 Similar to views you can also put commonly used logic into UDFs (user-defined functions) Pretty much all databases allow you to create UDFs but they each use different programming languages to do so.
 Different database systems use different programming languages to allow for UDF creation.
 DuckDB offers Python for such functionality.
 You can read about it [here](https://duckdb.org/docs/api/python/function.html)